- How the Aussie Budget affects New Zealand

 New Zealand Budgets are usually exercises in political grandstanding and are the duller for it.
 While political grandstanding around Budgets isn’t confined to New Zealand, Budgets overseas often have some interesting new tax measures.

 Tuesday’s Australian Budget was no exception.
 As Bernard Hickey pointed out supposedly conservatives the Liberal-National coalition government unveiled a AU$107 billion deficit spending plan for 2021/22 and expects to run deficits for the rest of the decade, building up a debt load of AU$1 trillion by 2024/25 or around 50% of GDP.
 This is at a time when the Labour Government here is concerned about a net debt to GDP ratio of 32% and has picked a fight with the public sector in the name of restraint.
 We live in strange times.

 Other than splashing a lot of cash, the Australian Budget had a number of tax initiatives which would be viewed with envy from this side of the Tasman.

-For starters, they included an additional AU$7.8 billion in tax cuts in tax cuts by retaining the low and middle income tax offset, and that’s been extended for another year.
-Now, remember, our personal tax thresholds have not been changed since 1st of October.
-2008.
-And the tax rates themselves haven’t been changed, with the exception of the new 39% rate, since 1st of October 2010.
+For starters, they included an additional AU$7.8 billion in tax cuts by retaining the low and middle income tax offset, and that’s been extended for another year.
+Now, remember, our personal tax thresholds have not been changed since 1st of October 2008.
+And the tax rates themselves haven’t been changed, with the exception of the new 39% rate, since 1st October 2010.

 The temporary loss carryback regime will also be extended by another year to 30 June 2023.
 And that enables businesses to offset losses against profits as far back as the year ended 30 June 2019.
 We have only allowed the temporary loss carryback regime for the March 2020 and March 2021.
 So, again, big difference in the approach.